-If you are concerned that someone you know is at risk of, or is being abused, or presents a risk to others please seek advice from our safeguarding officer, Marianne Gass, email here (07722 318852) or our Project Manager, Helen Othen, email here (07467547331).
+If you are concerned that someone you know is at risk of, or is being abused, or presents a risk to others please seek advice from our safeguarding officer, Marianne Gass, email ">here or our Shelter Director, Katy Ridsdill-Smith ">here.

-If there is immediate risk of danger contact the Police on 101.
+If there is immediate risk of danger call the police on 999.

 - Promoting a safer environment